AlainDestin44/Malaria-Epidemiology-Dashboard/README.md

 - **2022**
 - **2023**

-## findings on public health policies and interventions, considering the limitations of the dummy data.]

 ## Challenges and Solutions
-- **Challenges:** [List any significant challenges encountered during the project and how they were addressed.]
+- **Challenges:**
+- **Getting the right data for all the country related Malaria**

 ## Future Work
-- **Improvements:** [Suggest any improvements or additional features that could enhance the dashboard.]
+- **Improvements:** Looking for real data instead of dummy data

 ## Conclusion
 This project demonstrates the power of data visualization in understanding complex health issues like malaria.
-Through the development of an interactive dashboard, we can better inform policy decisions and guide targeted interventions. **It's important to note that the visualizations and findings presented here are based on generated data and should be interpreted with caution.**
+Through the development of an interactive dashboard, better informed policy decisions could be tsken and guide targeted interventions.

-## Contact Information
-- **Project Lead:** [Your Name]
-- **Email:** [Your Email]